Gab-Arruda/label-generator-api/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

+## Populate database
+- The database is populated with some xlsx which are stored in storafe/app.

 ## Console Main Commands
 - To make a model and migration(-m): php artisan make:model Category -m
 - To migrate: php artisan migrate